-The Johnston Terminal is a 99.1% occupied, 72,295 square foot mixed office/retail use building located at the Historic Forks Site in downtown Winnipeg, Manitoba.
-The Johnston Terminal is an historic building constructed in 1929 and completely restored in 1993 for retail and office tenancies.
+The Johnston Terminal is a Heritage Building originally constructed in 1929 and completely restored in 1993 for retail and office tenancies.
+The property is located at the Historic Forks Site in downtown Winnipeg.
+The Johnston Terminal has a leasable area of 72,295 square feet and is 99.1% occupied.
 Main floor and second floor tenants are retailers, including the Old Spaghetti Factory and Finn McCues.
 The third and fourth floors (54% of GLA) are home to office tenants, such as the Government of Canada and the Teachers' Retirement Allowance Fund.